Best Practices for Preventing Data Loss in Education

-G Suite and Office 365 have proved to be especially useful for educators, given their exceedingly affordable (and sometimes free) access to email, word processing, spreadsheets, presentations and cloud storage.
+Google Workspace and Office 365 have proved to be especially useful for educators, given their exceedingly affordable (and sometimes free) access to email, word processing, spreadsheets, presentations and cloud storage.
 These applications also boost student motivation and performance, as cloud-based products appeal to students’ affinity for technology and meet their need for more social learning.
-By allowing teachers and students to access and edit content in real time, G Suite and Office 365 support more interactive and collaborative learning environments.
+By allowing teachers and students to access and edit content in real time, Google Workspace and Office 365 support more interactive and collaborative learning environments.

-The numbers don’t lie: there are currently 70 million users of G Suite for Education, including 7 of the 8 Ivy League schools and the majority of the top 100 universities in the US.
+The numbers don’t lie: there are currently 70 million users of Google Workspace for Education, including 7 of the 8 Ivy League schools and the majority of the top 100 universities in the US.

 Cloud Application Risk Factors

 While Google Workspace and Office 365 serve as valuable tools for academic institutions to grow faster and collaborate more effectively, they also present some risks that aren’t always obvious to the user.
 Given the highly collaborative nature of SaaS-based solutions, users face the risk of data loss as a result of sync issues as well as accidental or intentional deletions.
 This could include anything from a professor accidentally deleting a grade spreadsheet in Microsoft Excel, to a student inadvertently overwriting work from a team project stored in Drive, to a scheduled Google Workspace data sync corrupting an entire year of lesson plan content.